 The application process will differ depending on whether you’re applying for federal or private student loans.

-To apply for federal student loans for trucking school, you’ll need to complete the Free Application for Federal Student Aid (FAFSA).
-You can do so online through the Department of Education website.
+To apply for federal student loans for trucking school, you’ll need to take one important step: file the Free Application for Federal Student Aid (FAFSA).

 You’ll need to provide information about yourself, your school, and your parents if you apply for federal financial aid as a dependent student.